Skip to main content

 Example:

-Bags are not explicitly stored in the database, but are generated when needed, for example when they are used in aggregate functions.
+Bags are not explicitly stored in memory, but are generated when needed, for example when they are used in aggregate functions.

 Example: